digitalocean/marketplace-partners/marketplace_docs/build-an-image-fabric.md

 pip install fabric
 ```

+Note: the [sample configuration](samples/LAMP.zip) uses the Fabric v1 syntax.
+This won't work with Fabric v2.
+To install Fabric v1 run `pip install 'fabric<2.0'`.

+Note: Fabric v1 doesn't work with Python v3 and up.
+You can use [`Fabric3`](https://pypi.org/project/Fabric3/) to run Fabric v1 under Python v3+

-## fabile.py
+## fabfile.py

-To set up your build environment you will want to create a `fabile.py` script.
+To set up your build environment you will want to create a `fabfile.py` script.
 This script will use the fabric library to
 build your image.
 An example fabric configuration can be found [here](samples/LAMP.zip).
 A template can be found [here](template/).

 The fabfile will usually be made up of several functions that are called in turn to run on your build droplet.
 The functions